How to Compare Solar Panels

-• Monocrystalline panels have the highest efficiency ratings, which typically range from 18% to 23%.
+• Monocrystalline panels post the highest efficiency ratings, typically 18% to 23%.

-• Monocrystalline panels are the most popular type of panel for rooftop installations.
-They offer the longest lifespan and have the highest efficiency ratings, which typically range from 18% to 23%.
+• Monocrystalline panels dominate rooftop installations with the longest lifespan and the highest efficiency ratings, typically 18% to 23%.

-• Thin-film panels are the most affordable solar panels on the market as they’re much easier to manufacture.
-They weigh less and install faster, but degrade faster and have the lowest efficiency ratings.
-There are three types of thin-film panels: amorphous silicon (a-Si), cadmium telluride (CdTe), and copper indium gallium selenide (CIGS), with CdTe being the most commonly used.
+• Thin-film panels cost the least because they're the easiest to manufacture.
+They weigh less and install faster, but they degrade faster and post the lowest efficiency.
+The three varieties are amorphous silicon (a-Si), cadmium telluride (CdTe), and copper indium gallium selenide (CIGS), with CdTe the most common.

 Feature to compareWhy it mattersWhat to watch for